Tufin

-Tufin is a security policy management company specializing in the automation of security policy changes across hybrid platforms while improving security and compliance.
-The Tufin Orchestration Suite supports next-generation firewalls, network layer firewalls, routers, network switches, load balancers, web proxies, private and public cloud platforms and microservices.
+Tufin is a security policy management company founded in 2005 that specializes in the automation of security policy changes across hybrid platforms, and security and compliance.
+The Tufin Orchestration Suite supports next-generation firewalls, network layer firewalls, routers, network switches, load balancers, web proxies, private and public cloud platforms and micro-services.

-On August 25, 2022, Turn/River Capital completed the acquisition of Tuffin.
+On August 25, 2022, Turn/River Capital completed the acquisition of Tufin.

 History

-Prior to its 2019 initial public offering, Tufin was privately funded since its establishment.
+Until its initial public offering in 2019, Tufin was privately funded.

-On April 6, 2022 Tufin announced that it had entered into a definitive agreement to be acquired by software-focused investment firm, Turn/River Capital.
-The agreement valued the company at $570 Million, and was an all-cash deal.
+On April 6, 2022, Tufin announced that it had entered into a definitive agreement to be acquired by software-focused investment firm Turn/River Capital.
+The agreement valued the company at $570 million and was an all-cash deal.
 Since the closing of the transaction, Tufin is a private company.

 Products

 Tufin develops and markets the Tufin Orchestration Suite which consists of: